 When to visit

 The forest is well protected and is taken care by the Department of Kerala Tourism.
 Some part of the forest is restricted for tourists to protect the fewer animals.
-You need to arrange for the entry pass from the forest department in order to enter there.
+You need to arrange for an entry pass from the forest department in order to enter there.
 The island is situated near to the state border of Karnataka.
-There are facilities of rafting and boating accessed by the forest Department and you would have a nice experience wondering through the forest sailing on the boats.
-And the most interesting thing is that the rafts are made of bamboos and it is such a thrilling experience to do this adventurous activity.
-The visiting timing starts from 9 in the morning till 5 in the evening.
+There are facilities of rafting and boating accessed by the forest Department and you would have a nice experience wandering through the forest sailing on the boats.
+And the most interesting thing is that the rafts are made of bamboo and it is such a thrilling experience to do this adventurous activity.
+The visiting time starts from 9 in the morning till 5 in the evening.

 Exploring the Island

-Although the place is perfect for some day picnic or party but keeping in mind the preservation of nature, the Department has restricted all these activities that could be threatening to the flora and fauna of the region.
+Although the place is perfect for someday picnic or party but keeping in mind the preservation of nature, the Department has restricted all these activities that could be threatening to the flora and fauna of the region.
 The place has been kept away from such activities that could destroy the pristine beauty of nature.
-It is a wonderful place where you can spend your day, playing in the water, jumping from one rock to other, watching birds and doing rafting.
-There are bamboo bridges inside the forest which is an extraordinary feature which you can climb and reach the point from where the boats are available.
+It is a wonderful place where you can spend your day, playing in the water, jumping from one rock to another, watching birds, and rafting.
+There are bamboo bridges inside the forest which is an extraordinary feature that you can climb and reach the point from where the boats are available.
 You can trek through the jungle, or have a calm walk along the stream or inside the forest.
 There is nothing artificial you can find.

 Where to stay

 There are many options to stay in Kozhikode but the nearest hotel to stay close to the island is Pepper Villa.
 Hotel Brahagiri is located in Mananthavadi and also stands near to the island.
 Other nearby homestays include Ayurveda Yoga villa, Kabani riverside Homestay, and Varnbam Homestay.
 All these options are just awesome for a comfortable stay.